twisted-nematic57/SolveKit/README.md

 ## Licensing
-All code in this repository was written by me, except libraries, the occasional Stack Overflow snippet (cited when appropriate), and the occasional LLM-produced trick.
+All code in this repository was written by me except the occasional Stack Overflow snippet (cited when appropriate) and the occasional LLM-produced trick.
 All is distributed under the [MIT License.](./LICENSE)